Earth Day: Earth Day 1970

+Elsewhere in the US, discussions in higher education were also being held to seek ways to honor the Earth.
+In an oral history interview conducted May 10, 2024, Tucson, Arizona, based ethnobotanist Martha Ames Burgess (now a researcher at the Desert Laboratory) recounted a 1968 meeting of University of Arizona students and professors, including Ecology & Evolutionary Biology professor Stephen M. Russell.
+The meeting was held at Chiricahua National Monument to envision a celebration of the earth and its processes.
+The meeting ended with another nascent plan for Earth Day.

 Teach-ins had been held on hundreds of college campuses to debate the war in Vietnam.
 They generally reflected the divide between those who thought of Vietnam as a bulwark to stop additional countries falling to communism like dominos, versus those who believed that the war was the latest stage of a nationalist, anti-colonialist campaign by Vietnamese who had fought against China, then France, Japan, France again, and now the United States.
 These debates elevated arguments over the war in the public consciousness and enlisted a generation of student activists.

 Nelson asked public interest lawyer Anthony Roisman to establish a non-profit, Environmental Teach-In, Inc., to manage the campaign, and recruited a small board of directors.
 He asked Republican Congressman Pete McCloskey to co-chair the board to ensure it was bipartisan and bicameral.

 On September 20, 1969, Senator Nelson first announced his plans for an "environmental teach-In" in a little-publicized talk at the University of Washington.
 "I am convinced that the same concern the youth of this nation took in changing this nation's priorities on the war in Vietnam and on civil rights can be shown for the problem of the environment.
 That is why I plan to see to it that a national teach-in is held."

 Senator Nelson went on to encourage teach-ins at many more speeches.
 A November talk at Airlie House had a New York Times reporter in the audience.
 The resulting front-page article was a turning point.
 Letters of inquiry from across the country began to pour into Nelson's Senate office.
 The article piqued the interest of Denis Hayes, then a graduate student at Harvard.
-Hayes traveled to Washington, DC, and arranged a 10-minute visit with Senator Nelson (which stretched into two hours).
+Hayes traveled to Washington, D.C., and arranged a 10-minute visit with Senator Nelson (which stretched into two hours).
 Hayes returned to Harvard with the charter to organize Boston.
 After a few days of reference checks, he was asked to drop out of Harvard to become executive director of the national campaign.